ooni/ooni.org/content/post/mining-ooni-data.md

 * `file`, is used to indicate the beginning of metadata pertaining to a particular compressed file.
 It will have the `filename` key which tells you what file it's related to (example: `2017-11-23/web_connectivity.02.tar.lz4`)

-* `/file`, is used to indicate the end of metadata pertaining to a particular file (it will be followed by another `file` document`)
+* `/file`, is used to indicate the end of metadata pertaining to a particular file (it will be followed by another `file` document)

-* `frame`, is used to indicate the beginning of a lz4 frame.
-A document of this type will also have the following keys `file_off` (the offset into the compressed file to the beginning of this frame), `file_size` (the total compressed size of this frame), `text_off` (the uncompressed offset to the beginning of the frame), `text_size` (the total uncompressed size of this frame).
+* `frame`, is used to indicate the beginning of a LZ4 frame.
+A document of this type will also have the following keys `file_off` (the offset into the compressed file to the beginning of this frame), `file_size` (the total compressed size of this frame), `text_off` (the uncompressed offset to the beginning of the tar file), `text_size` (the total uncompressed size of this frame)

-* `/frame`, is used to indicate the end of a lz4 frame
+* `/frame`, is used to indicate the end of a LZ4 frame

-* `report`, is used to indicate the beginning of a particular report file (what you would find as a distinct file in the `jsonl` prefix).
-It also has the following keys: `textname` the path to the jsonl report file (example: `2017-11-23/20171122T00
+* `report`, is used to indicate the beginning of a particular report file (what you would find as a distinct file in the `autoclaved/jsonl` prefix).
+It also has the following keys: `textname` the path to the jsonl report file (example: `2017-11-23/20171122T003814Z-RU-AS8427-web_connectivity-20171122T003815Z_AS8427_V52os5wKkSAWHvoXDPJ5aRTmcLPSFcgg3HOfDPrMG9OKZ1HcWd-0.2.0-probe.json`), `orig_sha1` a base64 encoded sha1 hash of the _incomming_ report file, `src_size` the uncompressed filesize in bytes
-3814Z-RU-AS8427-web_connectivity-20171122T003815Z_AS8427_V52os5wKkSAWHvoXDPJ5aRTmcLPSFcgg3HOfDPrMG9OKZ1
-HcWd-0.2.0-probe.json`), `orig_sha1` a base64 encoded sha1 hash of the report file for integrity checking purposes, `src_size` the uncompressed filesize in bytes.

 * `/report`, is used to indicate the end of the previously "open" report file

 * `datum`, is used to indicate the presence of an individual measurement.
-The other keys present are: ``text_off` (is the offset into the uncompressed lz4 frame to the beginning of this measurement), `text_size` (is the overall uncompressed size of this measurement), `orig_sha1` a base64 encoded sha1 hash of the measurement data for integrity checking purposes.
+The other keys present are: `text_off` (is the offset into the uncompressed tar file to the beginning of this measurement), `text_size` (is the overall uncompressed size of this measurement), `orig_sha1` a base64 encoded sha1 hash of the _incomming_ measurement

 ## Metadata as PostgreSQL dump